 Giloy (Tinospora cordifolia): Giloy can be used for the eyelid inflammation treatment.
-It acts as an anti-inflammatory agent and reduces pain, redness, and swelling in the eyes.
+It may acts as an anti-inflammatory agent and reduces pain, redness, and swelling in the eyes.

-Bachelor of Ayurvedic Medicine and Surgery
+Bachelor of Ayurvedic Medicine from India

-MD Alternative Medicine
+MD in Alternative Medicine from India

-Panchkarma Detox Expert
+Certificate in Panchkarma Detox

 Have a Query?